ikerising12138/recipe-prediction/README.md

 We will be using `DecisionTreeClassifier` module which is built into `sklearn` to help us classify recipe ratings, categorized as discrete categorical data of 1-5.
 We use ratings as our response variable mainly because we want to be able to detect classification patterns from the other data entries

-The metric we will be using to assess our model is accuracy, since mean acccuracy function is built-in to the `DecisionTreeClassifier` model and for the purpose of this question, we are only interested in how accurately it can make predictions, and there are no specific restrictions against any specific errors, such as false negatives.
+The metric we will be using to assess our model is **accuracy**, since mean acccuracy function is built-in to the `DecisionTreeClassifier` model and for the purpose of this question, we are only interested in how accurately it can make predictions, and there are no specific restrictions against any specific errors, such as false negatives.

 At time of prediction, we are able to use all of our data aside from the `rating` column from our transformed dataframe to perform analysis, since `rating` is our response variable.